The Number 1 Question about Ci: How is Charity Intelligence funded?

 Who is Ci?

-Charity Intelligence Canada is a team of volunteers and a few paid staff.
+Charity Intelligence Canada is a team of a few paid staff and volunteers.
 We are all donors who care passionately about the needs of Canadians.
 Meet our team on our Ci Team page.

 Ci's Mission: To provide Canadian donors with information that helps them make informed and intelligent giving decisions to have the greatest impact.

 What qualifies you to do this work?

 Ci is one of the only objective analysts with a national scope working for donors in Canada.
-Ci has been doing rigorous research and analysis on Canadian charities since 2006, analyzing over 700 Canadian charities and re-reviewing some on an annual basis.
+Ci has been doing rigorous research and analysis on Canadian charities since 2006, analyzing over 780 Canadian charities and re-reviewing some on an annual basis.
 From this experience, Ci has continually refined its analysis.
 Our strongest asset is our people.
 Ci's team of 10+ dedicated professionals have years of experience in a variety of professions, primarily investing, business analysis, research, and public relations.
 Our reports add a valuable dimension to the emotional stories and pictures presented by charities.

 Who are your clients?